Free Shipping, Free return and Money Back Guarantee: UK 🇬🇧

 The Rise of Leisurewear

 Leisurewear, which gained popularity in the 1920s, continued to evolve in the 1930s.
 Polo shirts, sweaters, and sports jackets became staples for casual occasions.
-Spectator shoes in two-tone designs, often in bold combinations like black and white, added a playful touch to leisure outfits.
+Spectator shoes in two-tone designs, added a playful touch to leisure outfits.

 An example of women’s leisurewear: A 1930s gymnastic jumpsuit from the local sports team AGF in Aarhus, Denmark, showcased during my historical fashion show in May.
 Photo: Tami Meijburg

-If you’d like to know more about iconic shoe styles, read our article explaining what an Oxford shoe is.
-Alternatively, explore more historical fashion details in our guide to 1940s fashion.
+If you’d like to know more about iconic shoe styles, read our article explaining the history of the iconic Oxford shoe and it's cousin, the Derby shoe in our article: You can also explore more historical fashion details in our guide to 1940s fashion in the article 1940's Fashion - What did the 1940's look like?

 Sources: